Visiting Springs Preserve Las Vegas? These are the highlights and local tips to help you make the most of your visit.

 Seasonal: Butterfly Habitat

-Although it’s only opened seasonally (October 5 to November 25, 2024), the Butterfly Habitat is a popular exhibit at the Springs Preserve.
+Although it’s only open seasonally, the Butterfly Habitat is a popular exhibit at the Springs Preserve.
 You wander through the habitat while the butterflies from all over the world fly around you.

 Butterflies creep me out, so I haven’t been yet, but maybe we’ll have Jacob check it out at some point.